ehdtlaos/edrickee/README.md

 ### About Me

 - I'm currently a Software Engineering Student at [Hack Reactor](https://www.hackreactor.com/coding-bootcamp?gclid=CjwKCAjwuvmHBhAxEiwAWAYj-GAGxDfcp29hdLplIaXfBrrLL-noZV7WkwMzGgZ54yDuHydiM9izaxoCWAoQAvD_BwE)
-- Fun-fact: I used to make wine before transitioning to software
+- Fun-fact: I used to be an actor, writer and director

 ---